-Dave Whitaker, treasurer
+Dave Whitaker, Treasurer

 Dave first joined MBI in 1990 in the Baritone section, sharing a spot with Cindy Bach for his first season.
-Since then, he has been a performing member for 6 scattered years, a member of the visual staff, and have performed other administrative and technical roles.
-Dave has served on the board, as member and chair, for 15+ years, and have been part of the executive team for the past 10+ years.
+Since then, he has been a performing member for 6 scattered years, a member of the visual staff, and has performed other administrative and technical roles.
+Dave has served on the board, as member and chair, for 15+ years, and has been part of the executive team for the past 10+ years.
 As his time available to devote to MBI diminishes with his growing family and personal commitments, he looks forward to returning to the board to share his experience, and to ensure a secure future for the organization.

-Gwynne Byrne, recording secretary
+Gwynne Byrne, Recording Secretary